wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/overview.md

 :::image type="content" source="../media/label-settings.png" alt-text="Screenshot shows Retention label settings.
 The retention button is turned off.":::

-The instructions in the rest of this module assume you have added **Information governance** to the **Microsoft 365 compliance center** menu.
+The instructions in the rest of this module assume you have added **Information governance** to the **Microsoft Purview compliance portal** menu.
 This is also recommended if you are going to be working with the solution frequently.
 Here are the steps:

-1. Open [**Microsoft 365 compliance center**](https://compliance.microsoft.com?azure-portal=true) in your web browser address bar.
+1. Open [**Microsoft Purview compliance portal**](https://compliance.microsoft.com?azure-portal=true) in your web browser address bar.
 1. Click **Customize navigation**.
 1. Check the box that says **Information governance**.
 1. Click **Save**.